 November is National Diabetes Month, when health care professionals and organizations strive to bring greater awareness to the disease and its impact.
 Diabetes is increasingly prevalent, and it can have major health consequences.

-Nearly 30 million Americans now have the disease, though as many as a quarter of those sufferers remain undiagnosed, according to the American Diabetes Association.
-Among the larger adult population, about a third — nearly a hundred million people — have prediabetes.
+More than 34.2 million Americans now have the disease, though as many as a quarter of those sufferers remain undiagnosed, according to the American Diabetes Association.
+That's 10.5% of the U.S. population, with the highest incidence (14.7%) found among Native Americans/Alaskan Natives and Hispanics (12.5%).
+Among the larger adult population, about a third — nearly 100 million people — have prediabetes.
 It’s the seventh-leading cause of death in the Unites States; close to a quarter of a million people each year die directly or indirectly from diabetes.
-Estimated costs related to the disease, including lost productivity, have reached more than $200 billion annually.
+Estimated costs related to the disease, including lost productivity, have reached more than $300 billion annually.

 Here, Han lays out key facts and details about diabetic foot infections:

-- Diabetics are especially susceptible to foot complications.
 Among all diabetics, a quarter will develop diabetes-related foot infections in their lifetime.
 This is because of two common factors: One is poor blood circulation to the foot, a condition called peripheral vascular disease or arterial insufficiency.
-The other important factor is peripheral neuropathy, or altered sensations in the foot and the leg.
-“Interaction of these two entities, coupled with negligence, produces a variety of foot conditions, such as corns, calluses, ingrown toenails, skin lesions, foot ulcers and gangrene,” said Han.
+The other important factor is peripheral neuropathy, or altered sensations in the foot and leg.
+“Interaction of these two entities, coupled with negligence, produces a variety of foot conditions such as corns, calluses, ingrown toenails, skin lesions, foot ulcers and gangrene,” Han said.

-- These types of infections can put you in the hospital.
 Twenty percent of all diabetes-related hospital admissions are a result of diabetic foot infections.
-“They are the No. 1 causative agent resulting in a diabetic being admitted to a hospital,” said Dr. Han.
+“They are the No. 1 causative agent resulting in a diabetic being admitted to a hospital,” Han said.

-These ulcers frequently become infected, and the local infections destroy and clog up the small arterial supplies to the foot, leading to gangrene and amputation.
-Diabetic foot ulcers require extensive healing time and precede 84 percent of leg amputations.
+These ulcers frequently become infected, and the local infections destroy and clog up the small arterial blood supplies to the foot, leading to gangrene and amputation.
+Diabetic foot ulcers require extensive healing time and precede 84% of leg amputations.
 Additionally, smokers have the highest rate of amputation.

 “Foot infection leading to amputation has a devastating psychological effect on you and your loved ones,” Han said.
-According to the American Diabetes Association, 30 percent of diabetics with one foot or leg amputation will lose the other leg within three years.
-The five-year survival rate of diabetics with one leg amputation has been estimated as low as 30 percent.
+According to the American Diabetes Association, 30% of diabetics with one foot or leg amputation will lose the other leg within three years.
+The five-year survival rate of diabetics with one leg amputation has been estimated as low as 30%.

-- The older you are, the more serious foot complications are.
 Current data shows that the number of lower-extremity amputations per 1,000 persons with diabetes more than doubles for the portion of the population between 65 and 74 years old.
-The Healthy People 2020 initiative of the U.S. Public Health Service has called for a significant reduction in diabetes-related amputations, with a goal of reaching 55 percent by the year 2020.
+The Healthy People 2020 initiative of the U.S. Public Health Service has called for a significant reduction in diabetes-related amputations, with a goal of reaching 55% by the year 2020.